Baltimore disaster: The city that lost a bridge looks uncertainly to its future

 “What if the shipping business migrates up and down the coast, to the ports in New York, Pennsylvania, New Jersey, Virginia, Georgia... and the jobs don’t come back?” he asked.

-Nearly 120 years ago, the Great Baltimore Fire ripped through Baltimore’s downtown, forcing the city to re-imagine and reinvent itself.
+The Great Baltimore Fire ripped through Baltimore’s downtown 120 years ago, forcing the city to re-imagine and reinvent itself.
 Its journey since then has been chequered.

 Mr Carrigan said the bridge’s collapse feels like another call for Baltimore – the home town of Olympic champion Michael Phelps, former speaker Nancy Pelosi and writer Edgar Allan Poe – to get back on its feet.

+Its transition from its historical economic base in manufacturing, shipping and steel to a more service- and technology-driven economy has been challenging.

-The familiar structure had seemed to bridge the past and future.
+The familiar structure of the Francis Scott Key Bridge had seemed to connect the past and future.
+But the link now seems deceptive.

-In the pre-globalisation age when the Key Bridge was built, container ships were much smaller than the 300m-long Dali – a mid-sized vessel capable of carrying up to 10,000 containers.
-To put it bluntly, the bridge had not kept pace.
+In the pre-globalisation age when the bridge was built, container ships were much smaller than the 300m-long Dali – a mid-sized vessel capable of carrying up to 10,000 containers.

-And it isn’t the case that US ports have been neglected.
+And it is not the case that US ports have been neglected.

 Several of them have invested in upgrades, especially to handle bigger ships.

 A few years ago, the Bipartisan Infrastructure Law set aside US$17 billion (S$23 billion) for port repairs and expansion.

-But there is still a mismatch between resources and needs.
 A study of the National Bridge Inventory by the American Road and Transportation Builders Association in 2023 found that 36 per cent of all US bridges require major repair work or replacement.

 The study found that some 7 per cent of all bridges are “structurally deficient”, a rating which means the bridge rates 4 or below on a safety scale of 0 to 9 in at least one of the key elements – the deck, superstructure, substructure or culverts.

-Mr Benjamin Dierker, executive director at the Alliance for Innovation and Infrastructure, a non-partisan think-tank, said the tragedy underscores just how interconnected the nation’s infrastructure is.
+Mr Benjamin Dierker, executive director of the Alliance for Innovation and Infrastructure, a non-partisan think-tank, said the tragedy underscores just how interconnected the nation’s infrastructure is.

 “It shows us how reliant we are on roads, bridges, ports and more for our supply chains, commutes and ability to connect,” he said.

-“As the Key Bridge is rebuilt, it will be important not to rebuild it to its old standard, but to one that can endure similar and anticipated events in the future,” he added.
+“As the Key Bridge is rebuilt, it will be important not to rebuild it to its old standard, but to one that can endure similar and anticipated events in the future.”